How COVID-19 Changed The Way People Work

 • The number of digital workers who believe that being able to perform their best job is more essential than wages has grown by 8 percentage points.

-Generations are impacted differently at work
+Generations are impacted differently at work how-covid-19-changed-the-way-people-work

 Despite the large number of memes to the contrary, a large majority of digital workers—88 percent—feel extremely comfortable working alongside coworkers from different generations.